Colorectal cancer; Cancer - colon; Rectal cancer; Cancer - rectum; Adenocarcinoma - colon; Colon - adenocarcinoma; Colon carcinoma; Colon cancer

 If you are diagnosed with colorectal cancer, more tests will be done to see if the cancer has spread.
 This is called staging.
 CT or MRI scans of the abdomen, pelvic area, or chest may be used to stage the cancer.
 Sometimes, PET scans are also used.

-Blood tests to detect tumor markers, such as carcinoembryonic antigen (CEA) may help the doctor follow you during and after treatment.
+Blood tests to detect tumor markers, such as carcinoembryonic antigen (CEA) may help your provider monitor your progress during and after treatment.

 Treatment depends on many things, including the stage of the cancer.
 Treatments may include: